 The only constant in business is change.
-Stephen Dorney spoke with Haydn Shaughnessy, co-author of Flow, a handbook designed to simplify digital transformation for business leaders.
+Haydn Shaughnessy is co-author of Flow, a handbook designed to simplify digital transformation for business leaders.

 Digital transformation is on every company’s agenda now – the integration of technology into all facets of the business, which results in changes to all aspects of operations, from processes all the way to your products’ and services’ value for customers.

 Transformation experts Haydn Shaughnessy and Fin Goulding have co-authored the handbook, Flow: A Handbook for Change-Makers, Mavericks, Innovation Activists and Leaders, which helps in assisting leaders to combat the unpredictability of the business world with some colourful techniques and some… unpredictability.

 Haydn Shaughnessy says his expertise lies in assisting those susceptible to change to adapt and identify threats in operations.